Our 3 Top Winter Roof Maintenance Tips

 3. Remove Snow

 We all know that the British weather is any but predictable.
-Recent years, however, seeing snow at winter has been a more common occurrence.
+In recent years, however, seeing snow in winter has been a more common occurrence.
 While it may look nice to have your rooftop covered in snow, left to sit too long, it can cause havoc, especially if you’re roof has seen better days.

 Even if the snow is left to melt, an ice dam can be caused when the temperatures dip at night and re-freeze the precipitation.
 Any sort of dam, in and around the gutters can cause a backup or blockage which, if left, could result in a new roof being required.